converged-computing/flux-apps-helm/README.md

 ##### 3. Monitor with BCC

 This setup will deploy a sidecar and monitor different interacts with bcc.
 We have several programs that help to understand tcp, file open/closes, cpu, shared memory, or futex wait times.
+There are two approaches:

+- Multiple sidecars per pod (adds overhead, but is acceptable given what the HPC community already does) and the benefit is measuring the same thing between applications.
-We tested deploying multiple sidecars, and found this approach led to a decrease in application performance at 8 nodes or more.
-Instead, if you select more than one metric, we will still install a single sidecar and use an algorithm to select from the set of programs you requested.
-Although you can filter to a cgroup or command, for the default we allow all containers in the pod to be seen.
+- Single sidecar per pod (and metrics distributed across cluster) low to zero overhead, and better for summary metrics or models.
+We an algorithm to select from the set of programs you requested.

+Although for both approaches you can filter to a cgroup or command, for the default we allow all containers in the pod to be seen.
 It generates a lot more data, but is interesting.
-Here is how to select a metric:
+Here is how to select a metric for a single sidecar per pod method:

 ```bash
 helm install \